EurobankKostas/login-event-service/README.md

-# Login Service
+# Login Event Service

 ## Overview
-The Login Service manages user authentication and session tracking.
-It is designed to emit login events to a Kafka topic upon user login and listen for updates on player bonuses from another Kafka topic.
+The Login Event service designed to emit login events to a Kafka topic upon user login and listen for updates on player bonuses from another Kafka topic.
-This service is integral for maintaining user sessions and providing real-time feedback on user bonuses.

 ## Prerequisites
-- Java JDK 17
+- Java JDK 21
 - Docker
 - Kafka setup with the necessary topics configured
 - Access to a relational database (PostgreSQL)